patrodyne/hisrc-basicjaxb/higher/explore/Ex001-EqualsStrategy/src/test/resources/org/patrodyne/jvnet/basicjaxb/ex001/Explorer.md

 > **Hint:** As we cover each topic, you can run the code by clicking on the links or using the menu bar above.

 The HiSrc framework uses its Maven plugin(s) to generate Java classes from XML schema files.
 The schema file for this project is in the `src/main/resources/Person.xsd` file.
-To keep the design simple, the schema declares `Person` type to be an XML element with an anonymous complex type and the `Person` type and declares only two sub-elements: `FirstName` and `LastName`.
+To keep the design simple, the schema declares the `Person` type to be an XML element with an anonymous complex type; and, the complex type declares just two sub-elements: `FirstName` and `LastName`.

+>**Note:** By convention, when XJC parses a top-level element with a anonymous complex type, it will add the `@XmlRootElement` annotation to the generated class.

 The POM for this project configures this Maven plug-in to generate the JAXB source code for the `Person` type.
 Also, the Maven plug-in is configured to include the `equals` and `hashCode` XJC plug-ins from our HiSrc framework.

 ~~~
 <plugin>